soyvillareal/PHP-Magazine/README.md

 Please refer to the description of each [release](https://github.com/soyvillareal/PHP-Magazine/releases) or the git log.

 # Roadmap
 PHP Magazine is a project developed with a quality interface, designed to be functional and put into production for whoever requires it.
-This project will continue to be maintained by the author.
-New features and bug fixes will be added frequently.

 For all our feature and bug tracking, we use the [Issues Section](https://github.com/soyvillareal/PHP-Magazine/issues).
 PHP Magazine 'roadmap' is currently to work through the feature requests and improvements that are in the issue tracker.
 Take a look at the milestones for what we intend to add for upcoming releases.